-The VGLI provides life insurance benefits for service members as they leave the military and enter the civilian workforce.
+Veterans Group Life Insurance (VGLI) provides life insurance benefits for service members as they leave the military and enter the civilian workforce or retirement.

 We have a complete guide below designed for both service members and their spouses.

-For some people, the VGLI provides enough coverage for their needs.
+For some people, VGLI provides enough coverage for their needs.

 Many other service members supplement their VGLI with additional coverage from a private company.

 Still, others choose to forgo VGLI entirely and purchase all of their life insurance through a private company after they separate from the military.

 Not sure which route will work best for you?

 We cover all the pros and cons of each option.